 Hazard and risk are often used interchangeably, but there is a difference between the two terms.
-A hazard is anything that has the potential to cause harm.
-Risk is the possibility that harm (death, injury or illness) might occur when exposed to a hazard.

-ACMs are not the hazard.
-The hazard is the asbestos fibres within the material that can become airborne and inhaled or ingested, leading to the risk of developing an asbestos-related disease.
-Communicating this distinction is especially challenging because airborne asbestos fibres are invisible to the naked eye, and it is not possible to know for certain whether a material contains asbestos unless it is tested in a lab.
+Communicating this distinction is especially challenging because airborne asbestos fibres are invisible to the naked eye (although their source material, such as dust, is not), and it is not possible to say for certain whether a material contains asbestos until it is tested in a lab.